eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

 		take to implement each function.
 		Report which method is the best way of measuring the temporal performance of the implemented methods.
-	+ Do code inspection of all mutator methods to determine if the mutator methods are implemented correctly.
-	+ Clean up comments for *make template*.
-	+ Keep these
-		- make template
-	+ Remove these
-		- make template1
-		- *Other test suites for C++ templates*, and their associated classes that are not used by other/useful test suites.

 - Test graph module.